Five Ways to Create Experiences to Increase Conversions and Client Results!

 Experience Principle #2: Constant Wins

+Another effective principle pertaining to experiences or creating experiences to increase conversions is constant wins!
 Constant wins are that every single time someone interacts and engages with you, they feel like they’re winning.
-They feel like they’re making forward progress on mission accomplished.
+They feel like they’re making forward progress on a mission accomplished.

 This is done through gamification.
-For Marisa, they get one XP through checking off a task.
+In the case of Marisa, she applied this principle directly towards the betterment of her customers: every time they checked off a task, they got one XP!
 There is a Kaching noise that is made each time you click this button, and you see a counter tick up.
-When they take an action, because every training is based on an implementable action, it goes Kaching Kaching, and the points go up two.
+Because every training is based on an implementable action, whenever they undertake an action, it goes Kaching Kaching, and the points go up by two.
 They run leaderboard contests or jump contests to allow people to move up from behind.

 - There is validation in hearing the Kaching sound every time you accomplish something.
 It makes it more fun and slightly addicting.
 Kind of Pavlovian conditioning.